If you love thought-provoking fiction, you’ve arrived at the right place!

-You write a book about something you’re passionate about and hope that it will resonate with others, but you never really know how readers will react to it…
+You write a book about something you’re passionate about and hope that it will resonate with others, but you never really know what the reaction will be…

 ‘This book was simply stunning – a portrait of grief and loss with immense emotional depth.’ ~ Anne Williams, Being Anne

 ‘Jane Davis is one of those authors whose books all have an entirely different feeling to each other, Smash All The Windows being another example of what ties them all together: the brilliant depiction of the characters, whatever their age, circumstance or time period.’ ~ Cleopatra Loves Books, Top 500 reviewer.

 ‘This fictional disaster echoes with real emotions.
 I read it twice and believed every word.’ ~ J J Marsh, Author

 ‘What a book!
 I found it incredibly hard to put down.’ ~ Tara Greaves